ShirLicht/Favorite-Links-App/README.md

 	 4. Open VS code and then open the project's folder (Favorite-App-Links-App).

-	 5. Open new terminal and install all the required packages that were mentioned in the Installations section.
+	 5. Open a new terminal, cd to the project's folder (Favorite-App-Links-App) and install all the required packages that were mentioned in the Installations section.

-	 6. Open new terminal and run the server by running the comand - 'npm run dev'.
+	 6. Open a new terminal, cd to the project's folder (Favorite-App-Links-App) and run the server by running the command - 'npm run dev'.

 	 7. Open Chrome and enter the url : 'localhost:5000'.

-	 8. Open another new terminal, cd to "Favorite-Links-App\client\favorite-links-list-app" and run the vue App by running the comand - 'npm run serve'.
+	 8. Open another new terminal, cd to "Favorite-Links-App\client\favorite-links-list-app" and run the vue App by running the command - 'npm run serve'.

-	 9. Open Chrome and enter the url : 'localhost:8080'.
+	 9. Open another Chrome window and enter the url : 'localhost:8080'.

      10. Enjoy!